Dehydrating

 Vegetables

 Dehydrating vegetables is a fantastic way to extend their shelf life and enjoy their flavors all year round.
-Bell peppers, tomatoes, carrots, and onions are popular choices for dehydration.
+Bell peppers, tomatoes, carrots, onions, and potatoes can be dehydrated and are popular choices for this preservation method.
 You can also create your own vegetable mix to use in soups, stews, and other dishes.

 Related Article: How to Make Homemade Vegetable Stock from Kitchen Scraps